-7.3 Evaluation of Sentry Service
+7.6 Evaluation of Sentry Service

 In this section, we analyze the key features of the sentry service component.
-We first analyze the stealthiness of the power management scheme, and then assess the extension in lifetime achieved for different sentry distributions and for different periods of the sleep-wakeup cycle of the non-sentries.
+We first analyze the power budget of the system and point out the importance of the sentry service.
+Then we discuss the stealthiness of the power management scheme.
+In the end, we assess the extension in lifetime achieved for different sentry distributions and for different periods of sleep-wakeup cycles.